 Windy Tanner is a clinical and environmental microbiologist with training and experience in infectious disease epidemiology.
 She has a Bachelor of Science degree in Biochemistry and Masters of Science and Doctor of Philosophy degrees in Public Health.
-Following her undergraduate training, Dr. Tanner worked in the infectious diseases section of a clinical reference laboratory and obtained her certification in clinical microbiology from the American Society for Clinical Pathology.
-She then went on to lead the environmental microbiology section of the Utah Public Health Laboratory for 7 years while pursuing her Masters and PhD.
-Dr. Tanner's research is primarily focused on antimicrobial-resistant organisms and the SARS-CoV-2 virus in natural and clinical environments and the spread of drug resistance factors in healthcare and community settings.
+She has worked in clinical, environmental, public health, and academic laboratories for the past 20 years and received her clinical microbiology certification from the American Society for Clinical Pathology.
+Dr. Tanner's research is primarily focused on environmental transmission of antimicrobial-resistant organisms and antimicrobial resistance genes in healthcare and community settings.
 She is also interested in waterborne pathogens such as Legionella and Salmonella Typhi, wastewater-based epidemiology, a One Health approach to antimicrobial resistance, bacterial cross resistance between disinfectants and antibiotics, and the role of biofilms in antimicrobial resistance gene exchange in waterborne pathogens.
-She has a passion for global health research and has worked on multiple projects focused on environmental antimicrobial resistance in low and middle income countries.
+She has a passion for global health research and has worked on multiple projects focused on environmental antimicrobial resistance in India and Pakistan.

 - PhDUniversity of Utah, Public Health (2014)

 - MSPHUniversity of Utah, Public Health (2008)

 - SARS-CoV-2 contamination of environmental surfaces in the Emergency DepartmentNew Haven, CT, United States (2020-2021)SARS-CoV-2 contamination of environmental surfaces in the Emergency Department